Cause (+ Cures) for a Fish That’s Floating Upside-Down But is Still Alive?

 Water changes will keep the nitrates in the aquarium in check, preventing potential bladder infections.

 • Buy a large filter.
-The bigger the filter – the more beneficial bacteria your fish tank is housing.
+The bigger the filter – the more beneficial bacteria your fish tank will house.

 The more bacteria, the stronger the biological filtration, lowering the chance of bladder infection.